Everyone loves a Classic Mojito. The refreshing and cool mint flavor, mixed with fresh lime juice, rum, and sugar makes

 One of the most important ingredients in a classic Mojito is sugar.
 The sugar offsets the sour in the lime and makes the drink sweet and delicious.

-When I was in Cuba being served Mojitos in bars and restaurants, they always made them with a tbsp of white granulated sugar.
+When I was in Cuba being served Mojitos in bars and restaurants, they always made them with 2 tablespoons of white granulated sugar.
 Then they would muddle the sugar into the lime and mint.
-It was good but it left the gritty sugar granules in the glass.
-That wasn’t my favorite way to drink it.
+That’s my favorite way to drink it.
+Just like the original.

 The best part about a mojito (besides how yummy it is) is that the variations are endless.
 You can make it with just about any fruit or berry.
 So adjust it as your taste buds demand.

 I really like raspberry, strawberry, mango, and pineapple.
 We’ve even made passionfruit mojitos!
 These are perfect for summer when you have an abundance of berries.
 During the fall or winter, try grapefruit, kiwi, or blood orange.

 - 1/2 Lime cut into wedges